trytouca/trytouca/examples/js/01_node_minimal/README.md

 touca.run();
 ```

-The code you insert as your workflow under test generally performs
+The code we insert as our workflow under test generally performs
 the following operations.

 1. Map a given testcase name to its corresponding input.

     > We did this by calling `Number.parseInt(testcase)`.

-2. Call your code under test with that input.
+2. Call the code under test with that input.

     > We did this by calling `is_prime(number)`.

-3. Describe the behavior and performance of your code under test.
+3. Describe the behavior and performance of the code under test.

     > We can do this by capturing values of interesting variables
     > and runtime of important functions.